MicrosoftDocs/MIMDocs/MIMDocs/support-update-for-aadp-customers.md

 ## Other support options

 MIM 2016 SP2, build 4.6.34.0, was released in October 2019.
 Customers are highly encouraged to stay on a fully supported service pack to ensure they are on the latest and most secure version of their product.
-For more information, see the [service pack lifecycle policy](https://support.microsoft.com/help/17138) for more information.
+For more information, see the [service pack lifecycle policy](https://support.microsoft.com/help/17138).

 For customers still using an older build of MIM, or customers who do not have Azure support or subscription to a suite that includes Azure Active Directory Premium, or for issues with other components of MIM not listed above, support continues to be available.
 The support policy is described at [Fixed lifecycle policy](https://docs.microsoft.com/lifecycle/policies/fixed) with the specific dates at [support lifecycle for Microsoft Identity Manager 2016](https://support.microsoft.com/lifecycle/search?alpha=microsoft%20identity%20manager%202016).